 Desert Victory, the most famous battle film of all time, was the achievement of 'Smiler' and his colleagues.
-Filmed at great danger from behind the enemy lines, the world was thrilled by the sight and sound bagpipes the of Highland Regiments marching the through ElAlamein artillery barrage to lead the Eighth Army against the oncethought-to-be 'invincible' Rommel to the turning point victory of World War Two.
+Filmed at great danger from behind the enemy lines, the world was thrilled by the sight and sound of the bagpipes of the Highland Regiments marching through the El Alamein artillery barrage to lead the Eighth Army against the oncethought-to-be 'invincible' Rommel to the turning point victory of World War Two.